andrew-yoo/project-euler/pe_runtimes_checklist.md

-# Solution Runtimes
+# Checklist
 The following runtime approximations (in seconds) are included to ensure that solutions comply with Project Euler's "one-minute rule."
+Doubles as a checklist.

 | ID | Title | Python | MATLAB |
 | :--- | :--- | ---: | ---: |